SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - LB (Target groups & Rules) and Launch templates (Auto scaling & Policy)
 - First create 2 nginx servers (UI & UX), while creating add userdata like #!/bin/bash yum install nginx -y mkdir -p /usr/share/nginx/html/ui echo "<h1GreaterthanSymbolHi we are from UI team<h1GreaterthanSymbol" >
   /usr/share/nginx/html/ui/index.html systemctl restart nginx.
+Create same for Backend team.
-- We are using Application LB becasue it is most intelligent & Classic LB is very old.
+- We are using Application LB because it is most intelligent & Classic LB is very old.
 - Create LB security group, here from where the tarffic is coming to this LB ?
 From the internet, therefore ingress rule should be HTTP & CIDR 0.0.0.0/0
 - Create SGs for these two nginx servers, these servers will get request from LB, therefore ingress rule